5 Capabilities That Modernize Your Voice of Customer Program

 The three eras of VoC

 The category has evolved in three clear stages.
-Each one was the right answer for its moment.
-Each one became wrong when the next moment arrived.
+Each was the right answer for its moment, and each became wrong when the next arrived.

 Era 1: Surveys.
-The original VoC program was a survey program.
-NPS, CSAT, CES, occasional research panels.
+The original VoC program was a survey program — NPS, CSAT, CES, occasional research panels.
 The signal was structured, periodic, and biased toward customers willing to fill out forms.
-Programs reported scores.
-Decisions referenced those scores.
-The work was useful but slow — and it captured a tiny fraction of what customers were actually saying.
+Useful but slow, and it captured a tiny fraction of what customers were actually saying.

 Era 2: Aggregation.
-When unstructured feedback exploded — support tickets, app reviews, social mentions, community posts — the programs that adapted started aggregating across channels.
-Text analytics platforms emerged.
-NLP became table stakes.
-The dashboards got better.
-Most VoC programs operating today are Era 2 programs: they collect across multiple channels, they apply categorization, they share themes in cross-functional meetings.
+When unstructured feedback exploded — support tickets, app reviews, social mentions, community posts — programs that adapted started aggregating across channels.
+Text analytics emerged, NLP became table stakes, dashboards got better.
+Most VoC programs operating today are Era 2: they collect across channels, apply categorization, and share themes in cross-functional meetings.
 This is where the category stopped progressing for most teams.

 Why Era 2 hit a wall